 17.1 Contract No. 24-011 Implementation, Maintenance and Support of an Enterprise Resource Planning System

-This report is confidential in accordance with s89(2)(a) as it relates to Council business information, being information that would prejudice the Council's position in commercial negotiations if prematurely released.
+(a) as it relates to Council business information, being information that would prejudice the Council's position in commercial negotiations if prematurely released.

 17.2 Contract No. 24-019 - Paths Lighting Improvement Program